skyvers/skyve-dev-guide/_pages/views.md

 ![Using complete](../assets/images/views/complete1.png "Example text entry using complete")

-Here the textField widget provides the user with suggested completions based the the _value_ they have typed.
+Here the textField widget provides the user with suggested completions based on the _value_ they have typed.

 To achieve this, declare the _complete_ option in on the textField, and then override the _complete_ method in the bizlet.